Advertising in the Facebook Age: Bronx Museum Free Campaign

 Beyond the visual treatment we also address this same audience with a headline that features the perks of attending some of the Bronx Museum’s most popular public programs, like First Fridays, where there is music, food, drinks, and of course art … and it’s all free.
 This is an offer designed to appeal to anyone.

 See you in the Bronx.

 One year later: This campaign—combined with the efforts of the Bronx Museum to remain persistently relevant to the people who live in the Bronx—has doubled the museum’s attendance for the year as noted in the New York Times.

-And if your museum needs an affordable way to improve its brand today
+Does your museum needs an affordable way to improve its brand today?